Pioneering Denver teacher who fought segregation dies at 106

 Greenwood was one of the first black teachers to be hired by Denver Public Schools, which would later name an elementary school after her.

-In the 1940s, Greenwood was a member of an interracial group that used lawsuits and other means to force restaurants and shops to serve blacks.
+In the 1940s, Greenwood was a member of an interracial group that used lawsuits and other means to force restaurants and shops to serve black people.
 In the 1960s, she served on a Denver Public Schools committee that studied racial inequalities in school funding and staffing in the district.

 As a high school student in Denver in the 1920s, the girls’ dean told Greenwood she shouldn’t waste her parents’ money on college because she could never aspire to be more than a maid.
 Greenwood went on to graduate No. 3 in her class, go on to what is now the University of Northern Colorado to earn a teaching degree, and return to Denver Public Schools.